livegnik/2way-poc-design/README.md

 Applications do not manage storage or trust directly.
 They define schemas, domain logic, and user interfaces, then operate against a constrained system interface.
 Apps submit proposed changes.
 The system validates them.
 Only changes that satisfy schema rules, ownership, and access control become part of shared state.
 This keeps application logic expressive without allowing it to bypass correctness guarantees.

-At the center is a shared graph that represents identities, devices, apps, relationships, capabilities, and application records.
+At the center is a shared graph: the canonical record of identities, devices, apps, relationships, capabilities, and application objects.
 Every object has explicit ownership.
 Every relationship is typed.
 Nothing is implicit.
 Each change declares which identity authored it and under which rules it is allowed to exist.

 History is append-only and ordered.
 Once accepted, a change cannot be rewritten or silently removed.
 Each entry references its structure, its payload, and its ancestry in a way that can be independently verified.
 Peers exchange history as signed sequences, then replay and validate it locally.
 A node accepts only what satisfies its own rules, using the same logic it applies to local changes.